AdaCore/gnatstudio/docs/users_guide/navigation.rst

 your application such as types, procedures, functions, and variables.
 This support relies on compiler-generated cross-reference information, so you need to compile your project before being able to navigate within it.
-Similarly, if you've modified your sources, you need to rebuild and recompute the xref information it you want your changes to be taken into account by GPS.
+Similarly, if you have modified your sources, you need to rebuild and recompute the xref information it you want your changes to be taken into account by GPS.

-Here's language specific information about source navigation:
+Here is language specific information about source navigation:

 *Ada*

   .. index:: Ada; cross-references

   By default, GPS uses the GNAT compiler to generate the cross-reference information it needs.
-However, if you're using the :command:`-gnatD` or :command:`-gnatx` switches, no cross reference information is available to GPS.
+However, if you are using the :command:`-gnatD` or :command:`-gnatx` switches, no cross reference information is available to GPS.

   .. index:: GNAT; -gnatQ
   .. index:: GNAT; -k

-  If you need to navigate through sources that don't compile (such as after modifications or while porting or initially developing an application), GNAT generates partial cross-reference information if you specify the :command:`-gnatQ` switch.
+  If you need to navigate through sources that do not compile (such as after modifications or while porting or initially developing an application), GNAT generates partial cross-reference information if you specify the :command:`-gnatQ` switch.
 Using this along with the :command:`-k` switch